 In the Western world today, people are busy, exhausted, and definitely highly stressed.

-As I watched people on the beach from behind my screen from my tiny Ikarian bed and breakfast whereas a digital nomad, I worked on my online company, I marveled at the notion of unplugging for an entire day.
+As I watched people on the beach from behind my screen, from my tiny Ikarian bed and breakfast, whereas a digital nomad, I worked on my online company, and I marveled at the notion of unplugging for an entire day.
 I managed to enjoy a couple of hours at the beach, but that was because my Wi-Fi signal was strong from my beach towel and I could still work.
 I found myself caught between matrix and magic.

 “Resistance, or rather a dismissal of the clock as ruler of life, is legendary,” writes Kochilas.
-“If you are not from here it’s hard to explain that mentality, the mentality of it’s OK to be late, or it’s OK to leave some wiggle room and maybe not show up at all.”
+“If you are not from here, it’s hard to explain that mentality.
+Is it OK to be late, or is it OK to leave some wiggle room and maybe not show up at all?”

 Indeed, the island of Ikaria has its own rhythm.
-This may be due to the high levels of radon on the island because the overall vibe is both electric yet so chill.
-During the summer when there are seemingly festivals (Panygiria, local feasts in celebration of a saint’s name), people often start their day at 9 a.m. and go for a nap at 7 p.m., and then get up at midnight to take in the night with dancing and merriment until sunrise.
+This may be due to the high levels of radon on the island because the overall vibe is electric yet so chill.
+During the summer, when there are seemingly festivals (Panygiria, local feasts in celebration of a saint’s name), people often start their day at 9 a.m., go for a nap at 7 p.m., and then get up at midnight to take in the night with dancing and merriment until sunrise.

 “People who always perceived their daily life to be over-the-top stressful were three times more likely to die over the period of study than people who rolled with the punches and didn’t find daily life very stressful,” Carolyn Aldwin, who directs the Center for Healthy Aging Research at Oregon State University, tells NPR.org.

-Blue Zones live in complete concert with natural light/dark cycles, seasons, and nature as a whole.
-They didn’t contend with EMF and light pollution, which of course means that they slept.
-Sleep plays such an important factor that The Human Longevity Project devotes an entire episode to sleep.
+Blue Zones lived in complete harmony with natural light/dark cycles, seasons, and nature as a whole.
+They didn’t contend with EMF and light pollution, which, of course, means that they slept.
+Sleep is such an important factor that The Human Longevity Project devotes an entire episode to it.

 5. Connection and Community